Insurance Coverage for Your International Move

 Full Value Protection (FVP)

 This policy gives the maximum coverage and is best for valuable or delicate things like antiques and fine art.
-It guarantees complete payment for the real worth or replacement cost of your things if they are lost or damaged.
+It ensures full compensation for the actual value or replacement cost of your belongings in the event of loss or damage.

 Declared Value Protection

-A balanced option for standard household goods.
+This option provides a balanced approach for insuring standard household goods.
 You declare a total value for your entire shipment, and this serves as the maximum liability for the carrier.
 It is not a dollar-for-dollar payout per item but offers substantially more coverage than RVP.

 Released Value Protection (RVP)